Resisty/irc_bots/README.md

 ###OR

-Varions bots written in python using sockets.
+Various bots written in python using sockets.

 ##Requirements
 - cinch==2.2.4